For Medical Referrers

 Cognitive Behavioural Therapy

-Cognitive Behavioural Therapy, or CBT, is a holistic talking therapy that focuses on how thought processes, behaviour, and emotions influence one another.
-This allows the examination of how emotional well-being can improve through changes to negative thought patterns and unhealthy behaviours.
+Cognitive Behavioural Therapy, or CBT, is a comprehensive talking therapy that focuses on how thought processes, behaviour, and emotions influence one another.
+This allows the examination of how emotional wellbeing can improve through changes to negative thought patterns and unhealthy behaviours.
 CBT is recommended for depression and anxiety and can also contribute to treatment of disorders like bipolar and obsessive compulsive disorder.
 The skills and tools provided by challenging thoughts and altering behaviours can also be put to use in managing stress and promoting emotional well-being.

 Mentoring is a form of relationship-based communication and support which aims to advise and guide, be it through a situation or decision of great difficulty, or as a form of long-term assistance.
 Mentoring can be useful to all aspects of life, and can discreetly help to develop one's potential and improve confidence.